List of best-selling Latin albums

 Momentos by Julio Iglesias is the highest-selling Latin album of all-time on the list.

 Latin music has an ambiguous meaning in the music industry due to differing definitions of the term "Latin".
 For example, the Latin music market in the United States defines Latin music as any release that is mostly sung in Spanish, regardless of genre or artist nationality, by industry organizations including the Recording Industry Association of America (RIAA) and Billboard.
 International organizations and trade groups such as the Latin Recording Academy include Portuguese-language music in the Latin category.

 Music journalists and musicologists define Latin music as musical styles from Spanish-speaking areas of Latin America and from Spain.
-Music from Brazil is usually included in the genre and music from Portugal is occasionally included.
+Music from Brazil is usually included in the genre, and music from Portugal is occasionally included.

 As a result of the conflicting views of defining Latin music, the list includes Latin albums defined either by language for vocal albums or genre for instrumental albums.
-Therefore, for an album to appear on the list, the figure must have been published by a reliable source, the album must have sold at least 2 million copies with at least 600,000 certified units (the equivalent of a Latin diamond certification by the RIAA) and must either a) have at least 51% of its content in Spanish or Portuguese or b) is a Latin instrumental album (or any of its subgenres).
+Therefore, for an album to appear on the list, the figure must have been published by a reliable source, the album must have sold at least 2 million copies with at least 600,000 certified units (the equivalent of a Latin diamond certification by the RIAA), and it must either a) have at least 51% of its content in Spanish or Portuguese or b) is abeatin instrumental album (or any of its subgenres).
 This information cannot be listed officially, as there is no organization that has recorded global Latin music sales.
 This list can contain any types of album, including studio albums, extended plays, greatest hits, compilations, various artists, soundtracks and remixes.
 The figures given do not take into account the resale of used albums.
 For albums recorded in multiple languages, only the Spanish/Portuguese version(s) will be counted towards the certified sales.